 Where to Sit and Eat

-Park rules require that guests be stationary when removing their masks to eat or drink.
-So whether you are picking up a full meal at a quick service restaurant or just grabbing a churro from a cart, you need somewhere to sit and eat.
+Until June 15, park rules required that guests be stationary when removing their masks to eat or drink.
+So whether you were picking up a full meal at a quick service restaurant or just grabbing a churro from a cart, guests needed somewhere to sit and eat.

 Master the Disneyland App

 Speaking of the Disneyland app, it’s important for more than just mobile ordering.
-It’s a backup for your theme park ticket, your way to book a virtual queue spot for Star Wars: Rise of the Resistance, your park map, the way to access your PhotoPass images, and more.
+It’s a backup for your theme park ticket, your way to book virtual queues, your park map, the way to access your PhotoPass images, and more.

 Right now, Disneyland is even testing a way to check out of stores by allowing guests to self-scan merchandise in the app.